 DIY Fabric Flowers – Supplies

 - FABRIC – 6 circles of fabric.
 As a general rule, the flowers end up the same finished diameter as your circles.
 So a 3 inch (7.5cm) diameter circle will result in a 3 inch finished flower.
 You can make the flowers as small or large as you like!
 I have used the 3 inch size.
 Fabrics with a tight weave work best as they have some thickness and body and won’t fray too much.
 Try using all your quilting fabric scraps.

 - NEEDLE AND THREAD -Thick thread and a hand needle.
 I like to use upholstery thread.
 If you have trouble threading thick threads, use a needle threader.

-- GLUE – Hot glue gun to attach the felt and buttons
+- GLUE – Hot glue gun to attach the felt and buttons.

 DIY Fabric Flowers – Instructions

 Here are the instructions for the DIY fabric flowers.
 Scroll down to see some photos of my sample being made.

 Step 1 – Press

 You should have 6 circles of fabric.
 Press your circles in half with the WRONG sides together.